Edmund Kelly

 CV

 Thank you for visiting!
 I am a PhD student in the Department of Politics and International Relations at the University of Oxford.
-I study public opinion and political behaviour in democracies, with a focus on political trust and research reproducibility.
-I work in particular with causal inference methods using longitudinal and family data.
+I study public opinion and political behaviour in democracies, with a main focus on political trust.
+I am also interested in research reproducibility and AI use in the social sciences.
+I work primarily with longitudinal and family data.

 Publications